-In this article we’ll address this oldie-but-goodie topic of mushrooms growing on trees.
+In this article we’ll answer all of your questions about mushrooms growing on trees and more!

 At Croft Tree Experts, our first goal is to determine whether we can save the tree.
 We love trees – we’re arborists after all – and the last thing we’d want to do is bring down a living tree unnecessarily.

 If the mushrooms are growing on a branch, we can probably cut off the branch and save the tree.
 Mushrooms at the base or trunk of the tree (or on top of the roots) are a different story.
 It’s entirely likely that we won’t be able to save the tree.
 But we’ll come out and take a look!

 We also often get asked if the mushrooms growing on your trees are edible.
 Our first bit of advice is: don’t eat the mushrooms!
 They might be edible but they may very well NOT be edible.
 Don’t take any chances.

 Let us give you an assessment of your mushroom situation and then you can proceed as you wish.